 4 to 6 month stays at international universities

-Places available: 6 with scholarship + 1 without scholarship
+Places available: 8 with scholarship + 2 without scholarship (see call)

 The first year of the programme is devoted to imparting basic knowledge of methods and theories in the field of management and economics to develop a common skillset among our Phd students regardless to their background.
 Students are encouraged to explore different research approaches and questions before specializing.